ExMod-Team/DiscordIntegration/README.md

 [EXILED](https://github.com/ExMod-Team/EXILED/releases/tag/v9.0.1) **9.0.1++**

 ## Installation
-1. Extract `DiscordIntegration.dll` and its dependencies from `Plugin.tar.gz`.
+1. Extract `DiscordIntegration.dll` and its dependencies from `Dependency.rar`.
 2. Place `DiscordIntegration.dll` inside the EXILED `Plugins` folder like any other plugin and its dependencies in the `Plugins/dependencies` folder.
 3. Download the `DiscordIntegration.Bot` (Linux) or `DiscordIntegration.Bot.exe` (Windows) file, and place it anywhere within the system running the SL server.